Delicious, flaky layers of butter and pastry in loaf form. If you love croissants, you'll love croissant bread!

 - Add milk, melted butter, and water/yeast mixture.
 Stir.Add remaining flour and stir until sticky dough forms.

-- Dump the dough out onto a floured surface.
+- Dump the dough out onto a floured work surface.
 Sprinkle with a few tablespoons of flour and knead dough 2-3 minutes until a soft dough forms.

 - Place dough into an oiled bowl, cover and let rest 40 minutes.